 Notify me

-2016 Vin de France Vieux Ronsard
+2016 Vin de France Rouge

 Domaine Ludovic Engelvin

 It may not be the most sophisticated opening for wine tasting notes, but mine for this bottle say, “very cool.”
-Ludvic Engelvin, a winemaker whose curiosity yields wonderful things, produced only two barrels of this unfiltered old vine Grenache.
+Ludovic Engelvin, a winemaker whose curiosity yields wonderful things, produced only two barrels of this unfiltered old-vine Grenache.
 After aging for eight years, it’s now in a spot where the fruit recalls savory plums and baked cherries.
 It almost feels like a cheat: getting to drink a wine with the desirable qualities of long cellaring, but in its immediate, current release.
 Very cool!

 —Allyson Noman